Apache Flink - Core Concepts¶

 If not all partitions are included in the result, it may indicate a watermark issue with those partitions.
 We need to ensure that events are sent across all partitions.
 To test a statement, we can configure it to avoid being an unbounded query by consuming until the latest offset.
 This can be done by setting: SET 'sql.tables.scan.bounded.mode' = 'latest-offset';

-Flink statement consumes data up to the most recent available offset at the job submission moment.
-Upon reaching this time, Flink ensures that a final watermark is propagated, indicating that all results are complete and ready for reporting.
-The statement then transitions into a 'COMPLETED' state."
+The Flink statement consumes data up to the most recent available offset at job submission.
+Upon reaching that point, Flink propagates a final watermark so results are complete and ready for reporting.
+The statement then transitions to a COMPLETED state.

 The table alteration can be undone with:

-When dealing with large scale dataset and state, keys used for upsert operation, joins or aggregrations may be subject to data skew.
-Hot keys are sent to the same Flink subtask.
-Those operator workers receive most of the records while others are idle.
-Scaling the number of task manager will not help, as the majority of records go to the same task.
+When dealing with large-scale datasets and state, keys used for upserts, joins, or aggregations may be subject to data skew.
+Hot keys are routed to the same Flink subtask.
+Those operator instances receive most of the records while others stay idle.
+Scaling the number of TaskManagers does not help if most records still go to the same task.

 It is important to compute the number of keys found in left and right tables.
 NULL key may be found, and may be also very common.